Learn Python with Talk Python's 270 hours of courses

 04:09 Awesome.
 All right, Patrick, how about yourself,

 04:11 I don't have the experience that you guys have.
-But I think my first course in programming was during my physics studies where I had a c++ course just basic introduction.
+But I think my first course in programming was during my physics studies where I had a C++ course just basic introduction.
 And I didn't really I liked the idea of programming, but I didn't like the language that much.
 During my PhD.
-I was mostly working with Mathematica, also some c++ and old Fortran code for simulations.
+I was mostly working with Mathematica, also some C++ and old Fortran code for simulations.
 But after my PhD, I started as a traffic planning in a traffic planning company as a transport model and data analysts and modeling like traffic and stuff like that, like traffic lights, traffic, traffic, traffic modeling for cities and areas and stuff like that.
 Yeah, even some countries give a four a six.

 04:55 Is that where the Audubon names they're from clogging up or more cities Yeah,

 05:00 well, they're always a big part.
 Yes.
-Modeling that's up because that's that's the most interesting form some of the economic companies there is.
+Modeling that's up because that's the most interesting form some of the economic companies there is.
 I think my first test there was like converting some old VBA code to Python that transferred structural data from an Excel database to another program, which was horrible.
 Yeah, it was absolutely horrible.
 And I immediately realized that I hated VBA.
 And love Python.
 That's where I stuck.
 And late I joined Germany's biggest block store company.
 And now they're a data engineer for tracking data, mostly working with Python.
 And the Hadoop, Pyspark ecosystem.
 Yeah,

 05:37 I so you live pretty solidly on the Big Data data science side of Python.
 Yeah, I'm more of a data science data engineer more data engineering thoughts, really a lot of software engineering.
 I recently had Tobias Macy on the show.
 We talked about the whole data engineering landscape.
 And it's really interesting, I kind of lost track of paying attention to the the data pipeline stuff.
 And there's a lot of neat tools that are coming out in that area.